ArshansGithub/ArshansGithub/README.md

 </div>

-- 🔭 I’m currently working on [FRC 2025 Season Robot Code (Reefscape)](https://github.com/frc-emotion/Reefscape-2025), Robotics Team Mobile App [Frontend](https://github.com/frc-emotion/nautilus-frontend) & [Backend](https://github.com/frc-emotion/nautilus-backend)
+- 🔭 I’m currently working on Earnlytics (Coming soon!)

-- 🌱 I’m currently learning about Mechatronics
+- 🌱 I’m currently learning about Networking/IT

 ## Languages and Tools
 <div align="center">